 Restaurant St. Hubertus of the Hotel Rosa Alpina is the ninth restaurant in Italy to win three stars from the Michelin Guide so far, Eater reported.
 Among the other recipients is Massimo Bottura’s Osteria Francescana in Modena, considered one of the best restaurants in the world.

-If you aren't already planning a trip in Italy sometime soon, perhaps you should.
+If you aren't already planning a trip to the Dolomites in Italy, perhaps you should.